The following are questions that are frequently asked. If you have other questions, please contact RDS-FAQ.

 Mobility, visual, and hearing disabilities are usually readily recognizable.
 Mobility impairments include the difficulty of moving from one place to another, use of hands or arms, or simply accessing buildings, classrooms, or other locations.
 Visual impairments often result in difficulties with print material in different degrees - ranging from those who need things slightly enlarged to those who need an alternative to print material (e.g. audio or tactile).
 Hearing limitations range from the need to use hearing aids and speech reading to the need to communicate through alternative methods (i.e. sign language).

-The other conditions identified as disabilities might be less obvious and include such conditions as psychiatric impairments or other physical conditions such, epilepsy, severe asthma or allergies and food intolerances, chronic pain, cardiac limitations.
-Students witth learning disabilities also blend into the general student population; these disabilities are a result of conditions such as Attention Deficit Disorder (ADD), Central Auditory Processing Deficit (CAPD), Scotopic Sensitivity Syndrome (SSS), and head injury.
+The other conditions identified as disabilities might be less obvious and include mental health conditions and other physical conditions such, epilepsy, severe asthma or allergies and food intolerances, chronic pain, cardiac limitations, etc. Students with learning disabilities also blend into the general student population; these disabilities are a result of conditions such as Attention Deficit Disorder (ADD), Central Auditory Processing Deficit (CAPD), Scotopic Sensitivity Syndrome (SSS), head injury and conditions associated with the autism spectrum.
 While some less visible health conditions may require little accommodation, students with these disabilities may still find themselves facing attitudinal barriers.
-RDS acts as an advocate for all students, regardless of the type of disability present.
+RDS acts as an advocate for all students, regardless of the type of disability or condition presented.

-The following table gives a snapshot of the type of disabilities represented by CSU's disabled student population as of Fall, 2008:
+The following gives a snapshot of the type of disabilities/conditions represented by CSU's disabled student population as of Fall, 2012:

-The majority of students self-identified on campus are those with disabilities affecting their ability to learn or process information (i.e., those with learning disabilities).
-However, even though the number of students in other categories is not large, certain disabilities may require extensive advocacy support (e.g., those with psychological conditions) or accommodative services (e.g., those who are deaf or have visual limitations including blindness).
+The majority of students self-identified on campus are those with disabilities affecting their ability to learn or process information (i.e., those with learning disabilities, some mental health).
+However, even though the number of students in other categories is not large, certain disabilities may require extensive advocacy support (e.g., those with autism spectrum conditions or mental health) or accommodative services (e.g., those who are deaf or have visual limitations including blindness).

-Although we work with students with disabilities, we also are committed to the larger issue of social justice for the community of disabled individuals.
-In this respect, we differentiate between the personal identify as a person with a disability and that of the collective identity as disabled people.
+Although we work with students with disabilities and other physical/mental health related conditions, we also are committed to the larger issue of social justice for the community of disabled individuals.
+In this respect, we differentiate between the personal identify as a person with a disability or specific condition and that of the collective identity as disabled people.
 Since we do not stigmatize the word "disabled" but merely see it as a signifier of a particular population (much like Asian students or black/African-American students), we use the term 'Disabled Students' as way to describe students as part of a collective.
 Therefore, the name of the office is primarily a recognition of the socio-political aspect of our role on campus.

-We believe that students with disabilities have a right to be here and that the environment can make it difficult for them to fulfill their needs as students.
+We believe that students with disabilities and other physical/mental health related conditions have a right to be here and that the environment can make it difficult for them to fulfill their needs as students.
 These needs are viewed not as special but as the normal needs of any student.
 However, the educational system has not been designed to take into consideration the uniqueness of each student.
 As a result, in order for disabled students to have equal opportunity to pursue their academic goals, accommodations are necessary to adapt the environment for a more hospitable fit.

 While we do provide specific services to students, the totality of our office mission is to be a resource for the whole of the university in better addressing the issues related to disability as a social construct.
 Advocacy on behalf of students and awareness of disability issues are as important to us as are the accommodations we put in place for students.